excellalabs/modern-java/README-chapter-15.md

 # Chapter 15.
 Concepts behind CompletableFuture and reactive programming

-This chapter covers
+# Contents

-* Threads, Futures, and the evolutionary forces causing Java to support richer concurrency APIs
+* Threads, Futures, and the evolutionary forces causing Java to support richer **concurrency** APIs
 * Asynchronous APIs
 * The boxes-and-channels view of concurrent computing
 * CompletableFuture combinators to connect boxes dynamically